mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

 - Incident edges of a node/vertex `v`: `I(v) = {(x,v) in E}`: all edges that are directly connected to the node/vertex `v`.
 - Degree of a vertex/node: `deg(v) = |I(v)|`: number of incident edges.
 - Adjacent vertices of node/vertex `v`: `A(v) = {x: (x,v) in E}`: vertices connected by an incident edge.
+- Number of vertices/nodes: often denoted as `n`.
+- Number of edges: often denoted as `m`.
 - `Path(G1)`: sequence of vertices/nodes connected by edges.
 - `Cycle(G1)`: path with common begin and end vertex (a loop).
 - Simple graph: a graph with